bvegetas/tancell/README.md

 ## Advanced usage:
-model.predict_pödkget(X,L,D)    #Returns the conditional log-likelihood of each sample within X, given that the observation of D-th attribute being L
+model.predict_pödkget(X,L,D)    #Returns the conditional log-likelihood of each sample within X, given that the observation of D-th attribute is L. Currently only the conditional log-likelihood with one attribute given is supported.